 I trust that everything will go as planned for our holiday, but with enough room for serendipity to work its magic.

-I'm inspired by all things Hong Kong from everything that I've read and collected about it for our trip (including the gorgeous photo of its famous skyline above).
+I'm inspired by all things Hong Kong from everything that I've read and collected about it for my trip (including the gorgeous photo of its famous skyline above).
 I will be sure to share with you all the best tips and things that I have picked up about Hong Kong from here and there in the days to come.
-But what I want to share right now is this article from The New York Times, which has inspired me tremendously this week and reminded me to be happy in each and every moment---something that I don't ever want to forget to do for our upcoming getaway.
+But what I want to share right now is this article from The New York Times, which has inspired me tremendously this week and reminded me to be happy in each and every moment---something that I don't ever want to forget to do for my upcoming getaway.
 Cheers!

 Happy Like God